Kavi-priyan/Synthea-AI/DEPLOYMENT.md

 - **Build Fails**: Check the build logs in Render dashboard.
 Common issues:
   - Missing dependencies in requirements.txt
-  - Python version mismatch (ensure `runtime.txt` specifies Python 3.11.9)
+  - **Python version mismatch**: This is the most common issue.
+Render may default to Python 3.13 which causes pandas compilation errors.
+    - **Solution**: Go to your service settings → Environment → and manually set Python version to **3.11.9**
+    - Or ensure `runtime.txt` is in the root directory with `python-3.11.9`
   - Missing files (artifacts, templates)
-  - If you see pandas compilation errors, ensure Python 3.11 or 3.12 is used (not 3.13)
+  - If you see pandas/Cython compilation errors, it means Python 3.13 is being used.
+Switch to Python 3.11.9

 - **App Crashes**: Check the runtime logs:
   - Pipeline loading errors